BurhanH/automaton-v17/README.md

 I was asked about my experience to test (verify) a chatbot.
 Honestly, I didn't have that experience before, and I decided to cover this small 'mistake' in this example. <br>
 The concept is simple we need a chatbot implementation and an approach to verify chatbot behavior.
 Note - this is just an experiment, the author did it by scratch for learning. <br>

-I found a good sample of a chatbot (see the top sentence of this repository). <br>
+I found a good sample of a chatbot (article ['A Chatbot in Python using nltk'](https://medium.com/swlh/a-chatbot-in-python-using-nltk-938a37a9eacc)). <br>
 Then we need somehow to prepare this code to work, which I did first in my local machine in [Jupiter Lab](https://jupyterlab.readthedocs.io/en/stable/) with [IPython kernel](https://ipython.org/).
 When I finished with 'raw' versions of chatbots I created a virtual environment and added necessary files and repository structure.
 After that, I added a few simple tests (used [unittest](https://docs.python.org/3/library/unittest.html) testing framework) for each chatbot implementation.
 Made first run.
 Then added 'boundary' tests and few negative tests to see how those implementations will behave for the same test data.
 Then I created necessary files to publish this repository in GitHub and made integration with Travis CI.

 ## Structure and approach